PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 that the maintained producer, consumer, duplicate-producer, identity, and type indexes equal a fresh rebuild.

+Recurrent orphan-step alias repair is shared by direct lowering and PyTorch normalization through the Torch-free `passes/recurrent_alias.py::repair_orphan_recurrent_step_tensors` owner.
+It preflights tensor names using the exact `*_h_step_N`/`*_c_step_N` grammar and therefore builds no index when no candidate exists.
+Otherwise it reuses a matching supplied `ModelIRGraphIndex` or builds one index, rejects already- produced and public-input names, finds the first valid Reshape among indexed consumers of the corresponding `*_step_shape_N` tensor, and rewrites indexed alias consumers in place.
+Non-public orphan tensor metadata is removed; public output metadata remains.
+The direct wrapper converts the repaired count to its existing stats dictionary, while the PyTorch wrapper preserves its existing `None` return.
+Exact legacy comparison and cross-wrapper comparison cover multiple aliases, first-match order, public boundaries, missing and produced aliases, no-consumer cleanup, zero-candidate allocation, and maintained-index equivalence.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter